insected/bobbae_gcp-wiki/BigQuery.md

 ### Managing partitioned tables

 A [partitioned table](https://cloud.google.com/bigquery/docs/partitioned-tables) is a special table that is divided into segments, called partitions, that make it easier to manage and query your data.
-By dividing a large table into smaller partitions, you can improve query performance, and you can control costs by reducing the number of bytes read by a query.
+By dividing a large table into smaller partitions, you can improve query performance, and you can control s by reducing the number of bytes read by a query.

 You can partition BigQuery tables by: